šŸ¦„ Resonance‑Time Theory Canon = Spacetime + Validation

 Add arrows from this box to:

-Standard QM uses decoherence to explain why superpositions appear to collapse.
+Standard quantum mechanics uses decoherence to explain why superpositions appear to collapse when interacting with an environment.

 In Resonance‑Time Theory: